Ventilation & Smoke Control Equipment Installation Business License in Dubai

 Licensing, Compliance, and Regulatory Considerations

-Businesses holding an Animals and Birds Requisites Trading License must be aware of several compliance obligations that apply alongside the free zone licence itself.
+Businesses holding an Animals and Birds Requisites Trading License must be aware of several compliance obligations that apply alongside the free zone license itself.

 Dubai Municipality approval is required for any products classified as animal feed or veterinary-adjacent consumables.
 This approval ensures that feed products meet UAE safety and quality standards before they are distributed to the market.
 Additionally, imports of certain animal requisites may require CITES compliance documentation, particularly for products derived from or containing materials sourced from regulated or protected species.

-Annual licence renewal is mandatory for all free zone businesses.
-Failure to renew on time results in financial penalties and can ultimately lead to licence cancellation, disrupting trading operations.
+Annual license renewal is mandatory for all free zone businesses.
+Failure to renew on time results in financial penalties and can ultimately lead to license cancellation, disrupting trading operations.
 VAT registration becomes obligatory once a business's taxable supplies exceed the AED 375,000 threshold, at which point UAE VAT at 5% applies to eligible transactions.

 Why Dubai South Is the Right Base for This Trade